-Magento 230 November 20254 min read
+Magento 230 November 20257 min read

 Fix "Something went wrong with processing current custom view" in Magento 2

-Ostoya Team
+Ostoya Engineering

 “Something went wrong with processing current custom view and filters have been reset to its original state”